Thrunite TC15 Flashlight Review

 After being fully charged, the indicator will be BLUE

-When indicator flashes purple, it means abnormal charging
+When the indicator flashes purple, it means abnormal charging

-Only firefly and low mode is available during charging.
+Only firefly and low mode are available during charging.

 The light has LVP, and the indicating switch has some indicating functions, as follows: